Peak Flow Meter – Adult – 60 to 800L/min – One-Way Valve – Single

 What is a Peak Flow Meter used for?

-For those already diagnosed with asthma, regular monitoring of peak flow readings is crucial.
-These readings can reveal the progression of the condition, the effectiveness of medications, and even the onset of an asthma attack.
 Furthermore, measuring peak flow before and after exposure to potential triggers, such as allergens or workplace substances, can pinpoint specific factors exacerbating symptoms.
 This makes the peak flow meter an indispensable tool for asthma management and lifestyle adjustments.
+By identifying triggers, individuals can take proactive steps to avoid or minimize exposure to these factors, thereby reducing the frequency and severity of asthma symptoms.

 How to use a Peak Flow Meter